Joplin’s terminal view of my notebooks

 - Vimwiki is hard to remember

-- Org mode is hard to learn, or at least hard to master; and the temptation to fuss around is too strong
+- Org is hard to learn, or at least hard to master; and the temptation to fuss around is too strong

 - Obsidian needs a desktop window